Novartis unit hit with $110 million gender discrimination suit

 Orr, a research scientist, said the lack of promotions forced her to resign and is seeking at least $100 million on behalf of a proposed class of thousands of female Alcon employees.

-Dickerson and Orr are represented by the national class action law firm Sanford Heisler Kimpel, which brought the earlier lawsuit against Novartis.
+Dickerson and Orr are represented by the national class action law firm Sanford Heisler Kimpel, which also brought the earlier suit against Novartis.

 The case is Dickerson v.
 Novartis Corp, U.S. District Court for the Southern District of New York, No. 1:15-cv-1980.

-(Reporting by Daniel Wiessner in Albany; Editing by Alexia Garamfalvi, G Crosse and Jonathan Oatis)
+(Reporting by Daniel Wiessner in Albany; Editing by Alexia Garamfalvi and G Crosse)